harshagelivi/projectishani/README.md

 Developed in python and bash

-Folder ishani is tracked into ishani-ser and ishani-trash is used as a buffer to keep the temporarily deleted files.
+In /home/madhu/trials/vcreate two directories, 'ishani' and 'ishani-ser' Run ser.py, which is the server
+Run noti.py
+All the changes made in ishani will be tracked into ishani-ser